Non-commutative odd Chern numbers and topological phases of disordered chiral systems: Abstract

 \section{Abstract}

-An odd index theorem for higher odd Chern characters of crossed product algebras is proved.
-It generlizes the Noether-Gohberg-Krein index theorem.
-Furthermore, a local formula for the associated cyclic cocycle is provided.
-When applied to the non-commutative Brillouin zone, this allows to define topological invariants for condensed matter phases from the chiral unitary (or AIII-symmetry) class in the presence of strong disorder and magnetic fields whenever the Fermi level lies in region of Anderson localization.
+An index theorem for higher Chern characters of odd Fredholm modules over crossed product algebras is proved, together with a local formula for the associated cyclic cocycle.
+The result generalizes the classic Noether-Gohberg-Krein index theorem, which in its simplest form states that the winding number of a complex-valued function over the circle is equal to the index of the associated Toeplitz operator.
+When applied to the non-commutative Brillouin zone, this generalization allows to define topological invariants for all condensed matter phases from the chiral unitary (or AIII-symmetry) class in the presence of strong disorder and magnetic fields, whenever the Fermi level lies in a region of Anderson localized spectrum.